 The struggle of multiethnic Malaya is paralleled in the… [click here to continue to read full text]

 *Originally published in Asian Review of Books by T. F. Rhoden; photo image credit of Malaysian jungle for this re-post goes to this Leo from FWallpapers.
-Unless otherwise stated, all posts on this website are under Creative Commons licence.
+Unless otherwise stated, all posts on this website are under Creative Commons license.